Licensing Guides

 Other Requirements Unique to California

 To keep your state-issued license current, California requires you to renew it before it expires every two years.
-The fee for an active timely renewal is $450.
-There is a $225 additional fee for a late renewal.
+The renewal fee for an active timely renewal is $450 for a sole owner, or $750 for a non-sole owner.
+If a completed license renewal application is received within 90 days of the license expiration date, the registrar must retroactively reinstate the expired contractor’s license.

 Continuing Education